Expect Cotton futures to trade lower: Angel Commodities

 Angel Commodities' report on Cotton

-Cotton futures on MCX closed lower on third successive trading session on reports of healthy supplies through imports due to strong rupees.
+Cotton futures on MCX closed flat on Wednesday on reports of higher supplies this season through imports due to strong rupees.
+Moreover, as per Care ratings, cotton production in India may higher by 4% in 2016/17 compared to last year.
 The domestic cotton arrivals in the first 25 days in April are higher by 59% on year at 2.32 lakh tonnes (lt) compared to 1.46 lt last year, as per Agmarknet data.
+As per CAI, the arrivals during March 2017 are higher than that of the corresponding month during last year.

 Outlook